 Explore this website to get a feel for who we are, the type of work we do, our work environment and our people.

-Bring your commitment to excellence and passion for problem solving to Accenture.
-Our customer care centres are friendly, fast-paced, professional environments that are conducive to ongoing learning and long-term career growth.
+Bring your commitment to excellence and passion for problem solving to a friendly, fast-paced, professional environments where you’ll continue to learn and grow your career.

 Once hired, we will provide you with a paid training program that allows you to work at the highest level of efficiency.
 We provide coaching based on sophisticated management systems and close supervision to ensure our people are customer-trained, not script-trained.